What is Humanism?

 We can hopefully help.
 The answers to the most common questions from parents can be found here.

-Where can I find out more information about the BHA’s education policy?
+Where can I find out more information about the Humanists UK’s education policy?

-You can find out all about the BHA’s education policy here.
+You can find out all about the Humanists UK’s education policy here.

 You can find information about how to find if anyone is running a course near you here, where you will also find information about putting on a course yourself.